Nakajima E2N

-The Nakajima E2N was a Japanese reconnaissance aircraft of the inter-war years.
+The Nakajima E2N (Type 15) was a Japanese reconnaissance aircraft of the inter-war years.
 It was a single-engine, two-seat, sesquiplane seaplane with twin main floats.

 Design and development

 The E2N was developed in the 1920s for the Imperial Japanese Navy as a short range reconnaissance floatplane suitable for catapult launch from cruisers and battleships.
-It was a wooden twin-float sesquiplane, carrying a crew of two in open cockpits and having folding wings.
-This layout gave better downwards view than the monoplanes proposed by Aichi and Yokosuka, and the design was selected becoming Japan's first locally designed shipboard reconnaissance seaplane.
+It was a wooden, twin-float sesquiplane, carrying a crew of two in open cockpits with folding wings and powered by a Mitsubishi "Hi" liquid-cooled engine.
+This layout gave better downwards view than the Hansa-Brandenburg inspired monoplanes proposed by Aichi and Yokosuka Naval Air Technical Arsenal, and the design was selected to become Japan's first locally designed shipboard reconnaissance seaplane in 1927.
+The E2N2 was a training version produced from 1928-1929 that featured dual controls.

 Operational history

 The E2N served with the Navy as the Nakajima Navy Type 15 Reconnaissance Floatplane (一五式水上偵察機).
-80 examples were produced between 1927 and 1929 by Nakajima and Kawanishi; of these, two were bought for civil fishery patrol duties.
-The Navy machines were withdrawn from front-line units in the 1930s, being replaced by the Nakajima E4N, and either being reassigned to training duties or sold to civil buyers.
+Eighty examples were produced between 1927-29 by Nakajima and Kawanishi; of these, two were bought for civil fishery patrol duties.
+The Navy machines were withdrawn from front-line units in the early 1930s, with the E2N1 being replaced by the Nakajima E4N, and either being reassigned to training duties or sold to civil buyers.
+The E2N2 trainer stayed in use a bit longer than the E2N1, where they served with the Kasamigaura Kōkūtai until 1936.